Back to Electronics

 Key Finding: Physical privacy shutters reduce hacking risk by 100% when activated—there's no software vulnerability that can bypass a physical barrier.
 Devices with local-only storage prevent 95% of privacy breaches compared to cloud-dependent alternatives.

-Cameras with Physical Privacy Shutters
+What Are Cameras with Physical Privacy Shutters?

 The most important feature of any privacy-focused security camera isn't its resolution or night vision—it's the ability to physically block the lens when you don't want to be recorded.
 Physical privacy shutters give you absolute control over when your cameras can see and record.